pyladieshamburg/getting-started-raspberry-pi/analysis/README.md

 To set up your Python environment, follow the instructions in repository: [getting-started-with-python](https://github.com/pyladieshamburg/getting-started-with-python/blob/master/README.md)

 Change directory to a location where you want to place your code.
-We will use a directory named 'repo'
+We will use the  name this  'repo' as an example.

 ```console
 ~$ cd repo